 Just like with another subject, practice, practice, and when you think they got it more practice.
 It is essential!
 You want making green choices to become a habit.
 Making new habits takes a LONG time.
 Make “practicing” green choices FUN and INTERACTIVE using puppets and songs!

-A fun activity to try is taking all the cards off and having students sort them.
-The conversion these two friends had was hysterical.
-I wish I recorded it.
+A fun activity is to take all the cards off and have students sort them.
+The conversation these two friends had was hysterical.
+I wish I had recorded it.
 They were sharing examples of classroom and family situations when someone made a green or red choice.

-And I had the smart idea of making a small chart that I can use at small group time.
+I also had the smart idea of making a small chart that I can use at small group time.
 You could even make one for individual students use who need it too.
 Why haven’t I thought of this before now?
 It’ super simple to do!
-Just print the cards and headers two to a page.
+Just print the cards and headers–two to a page.

 Want to use Green and Red Choices in your classroom?
-Go to my TPT store by clicking on the cover above and you have everything you need including 11 pages of informative teacher instruction pages explaining everything in more detail!
+Go to my TPT store by clicking on the cover above, and you have everything you need!
+Included are 11 pages of informative teacher instruction pages explaining everything in more detail!